 A settlement conference is required in all civil trial matters.
-The time, date and place of the mandatory settlement conference will be set at the Case Management Conference Order.
+The time, date and place of the mandatory settlement conference will be set at the Case Management Conference and included in the Case Management Conference Order.
 At the request of any party or on the Court's own motion, the Court may set a settlement conference in addition to the mandatory conference.
 (Eff.
 7/1/04; Renum.
 7/1/18)